KDr2/kdr2.net/source/index.rst

 Hi all, I'm KDr2(you might have seen this online alias ever before somewhere), from Beijing, China.
 And this is a website detailing things about me.
+I built this site with `Sphinx <http://sphinx.pocoo.org/>`_, and I had put its reStructuredText sources on `GitHub <http://github.com/KDr2/kdr2.net>`_, you can get it freely if you want.

 Contact Me